tendant/dbmigrate/README.md

                           -schemas "dbo,sales,hr"
 ```

-The generated PostgreSQL schema and data migration will preserve the schema structure by creating tables with schema-qualified names (e.g., `"dbo"."Users"`, `"sales"."Orders"`).
+The generated PostgreSQL schema will:
+1. Create the necessary schemas if they don't exist (e.g., `CREATE SCHEMA IF NOT EXISTS "dbo";`)
+2. Create tables in their respective schemas (e.g., `CREATE TABLE "dbo"."Users"` instead of `CREATE TABLE "dbo.Users"`)
+3. Properly handle tables without schema prefixes by creating them in the public schema

+This ensures that the PostgreSQL database structure properly mirrors the SQL Server schema organization, making it easier to maintain the same access patterns and permissions model.

 ## Complete Migration Process